babab/simphplist/README.md

 })
 // When no previous matches are found, redirect to /articles/.
 // You could also show a 404 error page here.
+Otherwise can
-->otherwise(function() {
+// alternatively also accept positional closure arguments, like $foo ->otherwise(function() {

     \Babab\Simphplist\Route::redirect("/route.php/articles/");